LanceMcCarthy/GoldenClouds/index.md

   * For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
 * **Jacuzzis `(unlisted feature)`**
   * These are not in the online listing because they break frequently and we do not want to always promise their availability.
 If it is working while you're there, that's great... but if it is not, please keep this non-dedication in mind when leaving a review 😋
-      * **Outdoor Jacuzzi**: We are waiting for a new heater and user control unit, until this is installed, the Jacuzzi can only be set up for you by the property manager, Roy.
+      * **Outdoor Jacuzzi**: We are waiting for a new heater and user control unit.
+Until this is installed, the Jacuzzi can only be set up for you by the property manager, Roy.
         * > **⚠️ Do not attempt to operate it yourself ⚠️**.
 Without a regulator, you run the risk of serious physical harm and/or ☠️ because there is no way to limit the temperature or duration.
 Roy will bring it up to a good temp for you and then turn off the heater.
 That temperature will last for many hours!
       * **Indoor tub**: The indoor one does not have operational jets, but it still can be used for hot bubble baths w/candles or the room's LED lighting.